stargate-bukkit/SG-Command/README.md

 > Please visit [our discord](https://discord.gg/mTaHuK6BVa) for all updates and support!

 # Description
-StarGate-Mechanics is an official module that adds numerous extra ways to create, use, and modify portals made with [the Stargate plugin](sgrewritten.org/bukkitsource).<br>
+StarGate-Interfaces is an official module that adds numerous extra ways to create, use, and modify portals made with [the Stargate plugin](sgrewritten.org/bukkitsource).<br>

 ## Features:
 This is a work in progress: many features are [still being determined](https://github.com/stargate-rewritten/Stargate-Interfaces/issues)